nodejs/TSC/TSC-Charter.md

 ### Votes to Remove Members

-Requests to remove a member from the TSC may be raised only by other members of the TSC or by members of the Node.js Foundation Board.
-When an issue to remove someone from the TSC is raised, the issue must include a list of the specific issues the TSC is being asked to consider as grounds for removal.
-The discussion and vote will be limited strictly to considering of the specific issues listed in the issue.
-The issue must also include a description of what outcome those reporting the issue expect.

-The vote must be structured in terms of whether or not the specific issues listed constitute grounds for removal.

-When votes to remove individuals from the TSC are scheduled, the member in question is to be notified about the vote in advance along with adequate contextual details of why the vote is taking place, what, if any, specific complaints are being leveled, and the specific questions that the members are being asked to consider.
-The member in question shall be given no less than one week before the vote to provide an answer or rebuttal to those issues.

-Neither the member in question, nor the member or members raising the issue shall participate in the vote and the remaining members of the TSC may meet or discuss the issue privately without the member in question present.

 Should a vote to remove a member result in a tie (50%/50% split of non abstaining participants) the matter shall be referred to a Foundation appointed independent third party mediator for arbitration.